 They say that infants develop object permanence by about the age of two meaning that they come to understand that objects and people continue to have a separate and permanent existence even when they’re outside the bounds of their immediate sensory experience but I don’t know that we necessarily always hold onto that ability when we get older.
 Sometimes I look at my wife sitting over there on the couch eating cereal like she is right now and I remember that she is an entirely separate entity with her own internal life and all her own fucking things going on.

-Something I think about a lot and I'm not projecting this will be the time is the idea of the final joke.
+Something I think about a lot is the idea of the final joke.
 Like we'll all obviously joke online through almost everything no matter how bad but someday there might be a thing where we don't want to anymore.
 Whatever the last joke is going to be it won’t be funny.